phoenixframework/phoenix_guides/docs/introduction/overview.md

 ## Phoenix Layers

 We just covered the internal parts that make up Phoenix, but its important to remember Phoenix itself is actually the top layer of a multi-layer system designed to be modular and flexible.
-The other layers include Plug, Ecto, and Cowboy.
+The other layers include Cowboy, Plug, and Ecto.

+### Cowboy

+We won't be covering the Erlang HTTP server, Cowboy, in these guides other than to note that Cowboy acts as the foundation for both Phoenix and Plug.

 ### Plug